Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Introduction

 \section{Introduction}

 In sequential decision-making problems such as bandits and reinforcement learning (RL), the agent chooses an action based on the current state, with the goal to maximize the total reward.
-When the state-action space is large, function approximation methods are employed for generalization.
+When the state-action space is large, function approximation is often used for generalization.
 One of the most fundamental and widely used methods is linear function approximation.
-This paper studies how to exploit the variance information to reduce the regret in sequential decision-making problems with linear function approximation.

-For (infinite-actioned) linear bandits, the minimax-optimal regret bound is $\widetilde{\Theta}(d\sqrt{K})$~\citep{dani2008Stochastic,abbasi2011improved}, where $d$ is the feature dimension and $K$ is the number of total rounds played by the agent.\footnote{Here we follow the reinforcement learning convention to use $K$ to denote the total number of rounds / episodes.} However, oftentimes the worst-case analysis is overly pessimistic in practice, and it is possible to obtain data-dependent bound substantially smaller than $\widetilde{O}(d\sqrt{K})$.
-This paper concerns how to obtain a regret bound that depend on the magnitude of the variance, instead of explicitly scale with $\sqrt{K}$.
+For (infinite-actioned) linear bandits, the minimax-optimal regret bound is $\widetilde{\Theta}(d\sqrt{K})$~\citep{dani2008Stochastic,abbasi2011improved}, where $d$ is the feature dimension and $K$ is the number of total rounds played by the agent.\footnote{We follow the reinforcement learning convention to use $K$ to denote the total number of rounds / episodes.} However, oftentimes the worst-case analysis is overly pessimistic, and it is possible to obtain data-dependent bound that is substantially smaller than $\widetilde{O}(d\sqrt{K})$ in benign scenarios.

+One direction to study is the variance magnitude.
+As a motivating example, in linear bandits, if there is no noise (variance is $0$), one only needs to pay at most $d$ regret to identify the best action because $d$ samples are sufficient to recover the underlying linear coefficients (in general position).
+This constant-type regret bound is much smaller than the $\sqrt{K}$-type regret bound in the worst case where the variance magnitude is a lower bounded constant.
+Therefore, a natural question is: